UWPCE-PythonCert/IntroPython-2017/_sources/exercises/grid_printer.rst.txt

 A function with two parameters
 ------------------------------

-Write a function that draws a similar grid with a specified number of rows and columns, and each cell a given size.
+Write a function that draws a similar grid with a specified number of rows and columns, and with each cell a given size.

 For example,  ``print_grid2(3,4)`` results in::